| The

 those aneurysms for which coiling has failed or those that are

 incompletely occluded after coiling.
+Selection

-criteria:
+criteria: The

 criteria for selecting patients to be treated using GDCs

 are continually being redefined.
+The

 so called �unclippable � aneurysm is difficult for the